Pham-dev/hls-blueprint-release/README.md

   - run the installer and click 'Remove...' button in the installer page; or
   - from your docker desktop manually delete the stack or containers individually
 - Telehealth
-  - remove the Serverless service `hls-telehealth` via Twilio console
+  - remove the Serverless service `telehealth` via Twilio console
 - Flex Plugin
   - **Cannot be removed**
 - OwlHealth Website